-Commonwealth of Puerto Rico
+Commonwealth of Juerto Kiro

-Bepartment of State
+Department of State

-I. N. Almiraty.
-Assistant Secretary of State of the Commonwealth of Puerto Rico, In Peretry Certify: That the following is a true and correct copy of the Articles of Incorporation of "CARIBBEAN SCHOOL INC.", a corporation not for profit organized under the laws of Puerto Bico on October 5, 1954.
+I. N. Almiroty, Assistant Secretary of State of the Commonwealth of Puerto Rico, But Hereby Certify: That the following is a true and correct copy of the articles of Incorporation of "CARIBBEAN SCHOOL INC.", a corporation not for profit organized under the laws of Puerto Rico on October 5, 1954.

-In Mitness Miterest, I have hereunto set my hand and affixed the Great Seal of the Commonwealth of Puerto Rico, at the City of San Juan, this Mico, at the City of San Juan, this A. D. nineteen hundred and fiftysiz
+Itt Witness Whereat, I have hereunto set my hand and affixed the Great Seal of the Commonwealth of Puerto Rico, at the City of San Juan, this

+A. D. nineteen hundred and fifty-